The Best Dog Bowl Stand Australia - Raised Feeding Station Review

 If you have an elderly dog as I do, you’ll know that awkward bending or even standing for too long can cause them to tire easily.
 This is a common sight among dogs with arthritis.
 (1)

 Dogs that struggle to eat comfortably because of the pain of bending down can even end up avoiding food altogether.
 To them, it simply isn’t worth the strain.
-The solution is simple.
+Luckily, the solution is simple with an elevated bowl stand.

 They can reduce the amount of mess on the floor